pqrkchqps/diehard-dot-fund/docs/en/development_handbook/code_guidelines.md

 Make sure that everything you interact with is a form element or link.
 When you write `aria-hidden:true` in haml you need to quote it so `aria-hidden: 'true'`

-### Diehard_Fund specific accessibly tips
+### DiehardFund specific accessibly tips

-Diehard_Fund is visually divided up in to Cards.
+DiehardFund is visually divided up in to Cards.
 Each card should be it's own `section` element with an `h2` for the card title.
 So all cards should start off like so:

 ```
   %section.members-card{ng-if: 'isMember()', aria-labelledby: 'members-card-title'}